 I found help.
 And I found hope.

 I accepted a teaching position in an urban school district in Kansas City.
-I found my voice in the urban core.

 I went back to school and earned a doctoral degree in educational leadership.

 My school district downsized.
 I lost my job.

 The loss of my job offered an opportunity to reinvent myself as a keynote speaker.

 Organizations who learned about my story invited me to speak to their members about facing challenges with hope and courage.

 I wrote a goal-setting book, Dreams to Action Trailblazer’s Guide, to help others discover their dreams and pursue their passions.

 I prepare youth to be leaders and adults to be mentors and role models.
 I thank my lucky stars every day!